qmk/qmk_firmware/docs/driver_installation_zadig.md

 Place your keyboard into the bootloader mode, either by hitting the `RESET` keycode (which may be on a different layer), or by pressing the reset switch usually located on the underside of the board.
 If your keyboard has neither, try holding Escape, or Space+`B`, as you plug it in (see the [Bootmagic](feature_bootmagic.md) docs for more details).
 Some keyboards may have specific instructions for entering the bootloader, for example the [Bootmagic Lite](feature_bootmagic.md#bootmagic-lite) key (Escape) might be on a different key, such as Left Control.
 Refer to the board's README if you are unsure.

-To put a device in bootloader mode with USBaspLoader you must follow the following sequence: press and hold `BOOT`, press and hold `RESET`, release `RESET`, release `BOOT`.
+To put a device in bootloader mode with USBaspLoader, tap the `RESET` button while holding down the `BOOT` button.
-An alternative method would be to press and hold `BOOT` while inserting the USB cable.
+Alternatively, hold `BOOT` while inserting the USB cable.
-To exit bootloader mode press only the `RESET` switch.

 Zadig will automatically detect the bootloader device.
 You may sometimes need to check **Options -> List All Devices**.
  - For keyboards with Atmel AVR MCUs, the bootloader will be named something similar to `ATm32U4DFU`, and have a Vendor ID of `03EB`.